Main entrance - Park Road, Chorley, PR7 1QS

 Facilities available include:

-- seperate toddlers and juniors play area
+- separate toddlers and juniors play area

 - ornamental lake with floating fountain